ACDR/homebridge-yamaha-avr/README.md

 - Quickly switch input using the information (i) button in the Control Centre remote
 - Adjust the volume using the physical volume buttons on your iOS device whilst the Control Centre remote is open
+- Enable additional zones
+- Enable Fan devices to control the volume of each enabled zone
+- Enable Switch device to enable/disable Pure Direct

 ## Configuration